 If you want some more information on drivers and a selection of awesome individual drivers to try out this season, check out our article Best Disc Golf Driver Discs for Beginners.

 Mid-range golf discs are typically used for the shot after the tee shot.
 Although for shorter tee shots you might choose to use a mid-range.
 Typically these discs are pulled out of the bag for shots between 100 and 300 feet.
 A mid-range disc will normally offer better control and accuracy than a distance driver.
+Check out some of the most stable mid-range discs out there.

 Putters are for shots typically less than 100 feet.
 Putters are also considered approach discs…as in approaching the basket.
 They normally have low turn rating in their specs so that their flight pattern is straight.
 Most of the putters on our list above have a turn of 0.
 These discs will fly slow but are easy to control and usually don’t fly very far.
+Here are some awesome putters to consider.

 Frequently Asked Questions